act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 ---
 id: bc4a75
 name: ARIA required owned elements
+rule_type: atomic
 description: |
  This rule checks that each role has at least one of its required owned elements.
-success_criterion:
+accessibility_requirements:
-- 1.3.1 # Info and Relationships (A)
+ wcag20:1.3.1: # Info and Relationships (A)
-test_aspects:
+  forConformance: true
+  failed: not satisfied
+  passed: further testing needed
+  inapplicable: further testing needed
+input_aspects:
 - DOM Tree
 - CSS Styling
 authors: